mattbierner/bennu/index.md

 It is based on Nate Young's [Parsatron][Parsatron] which in turn is based on [Parsec][Parsec].

-Combinatorial parsers allow complex parsers to be created from a set of simple building blocks.
+Combinatorial parsers allow complex parsers to be constructed from a set of simple building blocks.
 Compared to other parsing techniques, combinatorial parsers can be written more quickly and integrate better with the host language.

 ## Examples ##
 * [parse-ecma][parseecma] - Combinatory parsers for lexing and parsing ECMAScript 5.

 ## Modules ##
 All files live in the top level 'parse' module.